Praz314159/Ideological-Population-Dynamics/README.md

            as likely to hire a non-zealot and zealot of the same worldview.
         2. The hiring pool is pre-filtered for competence.
         3. Hiring only takes place when someone has resigned or been fired.
 Thus the size of the organization stays constant.

+3. Individuals change their mind through speaker-listener interactions.
+This is how the model is evolved.
 4. When an individual engages in an interaction as a listener, they only move one position in the direction of the speaker.
 5. Every individual within the organization has complete knowledge of the organization state -- that is,